Washing Machine & Dishwasher Installation Southwark — Verified Appliance Plumbers

 Water Fittings Regulations requirements for appliance installation

-The Water Supply (Water Fittings) Regulations 1999 require that every water system contains adequate devices for preventing backflow of fluid from any appliance.¹
+Schedule 2 paragraph 15 of the Water Supply (Water Fittings) Regulations 1999 requires every water system to contain an adequate device or devices for preventing backflow of fluid from any appliance, fitting or process.¹

 For washing machines and dishwashers, supply connections must be protected against back-siphonage — preventing used or contaminated water from being drawn back into the drinking water supply.